HybirdCorp/creme_crm/README.md

 ```

 In order to run the JavaScript linter locally, you can install a NodeJS environment within your virtualenv thanks to the
-python package nodeenv.
+Python package nodeenv.
 In your virtualenv (named "mycremeenv"):
 ```sh
 >> pip install nodeenv
 >> nodeenv -n 12.16.3 -p    # to install nodejs 12.16.3 with "mycremeenv"